clean-code-craft-tcq-1/test-for-analytics-preetikadyan/README.md

 ## Analysis-functionality to be tested
 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

-** :) Kindly refer the document "Flow of the implementation.docx" in order to understand the system flow which needs to be tested :) **
+**Kindly refer the document "Flow of the implementation.docx" in order to understand the system flow which needs to be tested**

 This section lists the Analysis for which _tests_ must be written.